 Diagnosis may be done by a gynecologist.
 Or you may see a gynecologic oncologist.

-These doctors specialize in treating cancers and other diseases of the female reproductive
+These healthcare providers specialize in treating cancers and other diseases of the

 What tests might I need?